dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-choosing-a-dbt-version.md

 id: "cloud-choosing-a-dbt-version"
 ---

-In dbt Cloud, both jobs and environments are configured to use some version of dbt Core.
-This can be altered at any time.
+In dbt Cloud, both jobs and environments are configured to use a specific version of dbt Core.
+The version can be upgraded at any time.

 ### Environments